legal resources necessary to hold negligent facilities accountable.

 The state investigator asked the CNA "where do you store the peri-wipes?"
 The CNA "grabbed the peri-wipes off the top of the paper towel dispenser, unlocked the front shower room on the 600 Hall and placed the contaminated package of wipes in the wall storage bin.
 Neither the storage bin nor the peri-wipe package was labeled with a specific resident's name."
 The surveyor asked the CNA "how do you know those are [that resident's] wipes?"
 The CNA replied, "they're not; I just grab some."

 If you suspect your loved one is being abused or neglected while a resident at Madison Healthcare and Rehabilitation Center, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
+Our network of attorneys fights aggressively on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
 Our nursing home attorneys have successfully resolved many financial compensation claims for victims of mistreatment in nursing homes.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
 This agreement will postpone your need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.
 We provide all clients a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.